Call/text: (800) 372-0148

 Remember to look up all the information necessary regarding your ESA, destination, and requirements.
 Most importantly, don’t forget to keep the required documentation with you.
 There are many scammers out there who trick people into buying an illegitimate ESA letter, so you must be careful where you get yours from.

-Getting caught with a fake ESA letter will not only stop you from traveling with your furry friend but can also lead to fine and imprisonment.
+Getting caught with a fake ESA letter will not only stop you from traveling with your furry friend but can also lead to fines and imprisonment.

 To get a legit ESA letter from a licensed mental health professional, reach out to us.
 We will ensure that you and your ESA get to take the long-awaited vacation!